dscorbett/duployan-font/README.md

 limitations under the License.
 -->

-# Duployan font
+# Rawnd Musmus Duployan

 An OpenType Unicode font for Duployan shorthand.

 Duployan is a shorthand used for French, English, Romanian, Chinook Jargon, and many other languages.
-This font is a technical proof of concept for all of Duployan’s features that is also suitable for practical use.
+Rawnd Musmus Duployan is a technical proof of concept for all of Duployan’s features that is also suitable for practical use.

 ## Installation